Chrissy Teigen Says John Legend & Kelly Clarkson Burned ‘All Original Versions’ Of ‘Baby, It’s Cold Outside’

 “Ahh.. that explains how the original version just vanished out of my iCloud and Spotify accounts,” a third fan chimed in.

-“Now we know where the Cali wildfire started,” another follower said of the fictional record burning.
+“Now we know where the Cali wildfire started,” a fourth follower said of the fictional record burning.

 Other fans noted that Teigen’s entertaining posts are the reason why they still have a Twitter account.

-Teigen also entertained fans in the comments section to her husband’s teaser for the song.
-Afte Legend asked if the update is a welcome addition or “PC culture run amok,” Teigen cheekily replied: “Very upset.
+Teigen also entertained fans in the comments section of her husband’s teaser for the song.
+After Legend asked if the update was a welcome addition or “PC culture run amok,” Teigen cheekily replied, “Very upset.
 Will not listen.”

 View this post on Instagram